marcusoftnet/marcusoftnet.github.io/_posts/2019-01-04-kanbanstats-simplify-process-stats---get-started.md

 Here are a few principles for how I create these stats:

 - We **measure to learn** – not to punish.
 Hence we are more interested in trends and their elaborations rather than individual numbers.
 145 might be an acceptable lead time if the overall trend is going down.
 - We value **transparency** over presenting a good picture.
-Hence I rather show all the data than trying to exclude some items just because it will make the graph look better.
+Hence I rather show all the data than trying to exclude some items just because it will make the chart look better.
 I’ve found only slippery slopes when trying to decide which outliers to exclude…
 - Process statistics, like the ones above, should **inform decisions** – not be the goal in itself.
 Use this data to discuss around in your retrospectives or to see if your improvements ideas actually made a difference or not.
 - The dashboard is just a view of the data.
 The real data is in the system or on the board.
 - Updating stats should be easy and fast.
 When it takes a long time it doesn’t get done and very soon forgotten.
 I aim for under 1 minute/week to get these stats.